dpeachpeach/kalshi-rust/README.md

 | **Market/GetMarketOrderBook** | Get a market's order book |✅         |
 | **Market/GetSeries** | Get data about a series |✅         |

-### More verbose errors + QOL: ✅
-I completed revamping the errors provided by the API to provide more support for the user to debug their work.
-I also completed revamping the datatypes of the project to take advantage of Rust's enums to ensure that the user minimizes error-prone requests to the server.

 ### Writing detailed docs:  🟡
 I'm writing detailed docs + a user manual  to support a user's implementation of a Kalshi bot.